ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 {
-"title": "AMPLIFY API Management container reference architecture on Azure", "linkTitle": "Container reference architecture on Azure", "weight": 30,
+"title": "Amplify API Management container reference architecture on Azure", "linkTitle": "Container reference architecture on Azure", "weight": 30,
 "date": "2020-04-29",
-"description": "Learn how to deploy and maintain AMPLIFY API Management using EMT mode on Microsoft Azure."
+"description": "Learn how to deploy and maintain Amplify API Management using EMT mode on Microsoft Azure."
 }

 ## Summary

-This document provides a reference architecture guide for deploying AMPLIFY API Management (APIM) using Externally Managed Topology ([EMT mode](/docs/apim_installation/apigw_containers/container_getstarted/)).
+This document provides a reference architecture guide for deploying Amplify API Management (APIM) using Externally Managed Topology ([EMT mode](/docs/apim_installation/apigw_containers/container_getstarted/)).
 Deploying APIM using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing, and operating an API management solution.

 This document describes all major areas in deploying and maintaining Axway APIM EMT on Microsoft Azure cloud, including: